adarsh-142/Projects/Segment-based Factor Analysis with ML Regression and XAI Implementation/Documentation.md

 # Hospital Inpatient Discharge Analysis

 This project analyzes a dataset containing hospital inpatient discharge records.
 The primary objective is to clean and preprocess the data for further analysis, including handling missing values, converting variables, removing outliers, and conducting statistical tests.
+After which, a brief EDA process is focused on the dependent variable, Length of Stay (LoS) with relationships against the other independent variables explored, which in turn gives a small glimpse into the significant factors affecting LoS for both subgroups before the modelling phase.

 ## Project Overview

 The dataset contains information about hospital admissions, including details such as length of stay, diagnosis codes, procedures, and charges.
-This project focuses on data cleaning, normalization, and statistical analysis, with the final goal of splitting the data based on admission types (elective and emergency).
+This project focuses on data cleaning, normalization, statistical analysis, data visualizations, statistical modelling and explainable AI with the final goal centered around differences between importances of significant factors affecting LoS for elective and emergency admissions.

 ## Libraries Used

 - `pandas`: For data manipulation and cleaning
-- `matplotlib`: For visualizing missing data and outliers
+- `matplotlib`: For data visualizations and supplementing them with further applications.
 - `scipy.stats`: For performing statistical tests (e.g., T-test)
-- `sklearn`: For anomaly detection using the Isolation Forest algorithm
+- `sklearn`: For anomaly detection using the Isolation Forest algorithm and other ML models.
+- `seaborn`: For data visualizations.

 ## Steps